chivalry/meta-python/ch_02_the_python_dev_env.md

 Text Editing
 ------------

-While I doubt that I need to mention this, writing Python requires a text editor and although it probably won't make a difference to the rest of this material, I use [Vim][8] for all of text editing.
+While I doubt that I need to mention this, writing Python requires a text editor and although it probably won't make a difference to the rest of this material, I use [Vim][8] for all of my text editing.
 If you haven't yet chosen a text editor, I can't recommend Vim enough.

 - It's designed with the programmer in mind and allows you to keep you fingers on the keyboard for everything, no menus or pointer moving required.
 - It's available for every platform, and regardless of whether chosen macOS, Linux or Windows, there will come a time when you need to use something else, such as when you need to SSH into a server.
 Vim is installed by default on macOS and Linux and can be easily added to Windows.